RajaAnsari9555/SkillUp/README.md

 🚀 SkillUp – AI Powered Course Selling Platform

-SkillUp is a full-stack course marketplace where Students can enroll in courses and Educators can create, manage, and sell their courses.
+SkillUp is a full-stack course marketplace platform where:

+👨‍🎓 Students can explore and enroll in courses

+👨‍🏫 Educators can create, manage, and sell their courses

-The platform integrates AI-powered course search to help students find the most relevant courses quickly and efficiently.
+🤖 AI-powered smart search helps users find the most relevant courses instantly

 📌 Features
 👨‍🎓 Student Features